 "JoJo, fiercest of the wolves, was guarding her four baby cubs against a bobcat..."

 Thus began the story, many moons ago, titled Lone Wolf.
 One of the first stories I wrote, with multiple drafts taking place between, oh, let's say, the third and tenth grades.
-By the end, in my proudest cursive, it was simply transcribing the story into a composition book once belonging to my grandfather, where all my "major stories" were going to live.
+By the end, in my proudest cursive, the story was transcribed into a composition book once belonging to my grandfather, where all my "major stories" were going to live.

 Lone Wolf was the first story I really remember caring for and jump starting that writing passion.
 Previously mentioned forays into poetry and the origins of The Dragon Princess aside, this story of JoJo and the last of the wolves (everywhere in the world, apparently) was a harrowing, lonely story that ends in, well, sadness.